On the second integral moment of $L$-functions: Introduction

+Our theorem is closely related to the weak subconvexity bound for the automorphic $L$-functions of higher degree.
+There are many breakthrough regarding this topic.
+In \cite{Sound10}, assuming GRC, Soundararajan obtained a subconvex bound with a saving of one logarithm power relative to the analytic conductor of $L$-function.
+Later, in \cite{S-T19}, Soundararajan and Thorner achieved a small logarithmic saving without relying on GRC.
+Recently, Nelson \cite{Nelson21} made a significant advance by proving a power-saving type subconvex bound for the standard $L$-function on the $t$-aspect.

+The traditional approach to estimating the second moment of $L$-functions relies crucially on obtaining non-trivial bounds for the shifted convolution problem:

+This sum captures the correlation of coefficients $\lambda_\pi(n)$ at scale $T^{d/2}$ at shifts of size about $T^{d/2-1}$, and non-trivial cancellation in such sums is essential for achieving power-saving bounds in moment estimates.
+When $\pi$ is of degree $3$, power-saving bounds for this shifted convolution can be achieved using the delta method, as demonstrated in \cite{Pal22}, \cite{DLY24}.
+However, for automorphic representations $\pi$ of degree $d \geq 4$, the situation becomes significantly more difficult.
+The structure of the coefficients $\lambda_\pi(n)$ grows more complex, and the analytic tools, such as variations of the circle method or spectral methods, do not readily extend to produce non-trivial estimates.
+As a result, effective methods for controlling these shifted sums in higher degrees remain elusive, presenting a major obstacle to advancing the theory of high-degree $L$-functions.

-In this paper, we need the multiplicative property of Dirichlet coefficient $\lambda_{\pi}(n)$ and GRC to cater the technique of the multiplicative function.
-Let $d\geq 3$ and $X\geq T^{\frac{d}{2}}(\log T)^{-A}$, the key argument is to establish the second moment estimate
+For the proof of Theorem \ref{thm: 2M_L}, we rely on the multiplicative property of the Dirichlet coefficients $\lambda_{\pi}(n)$ and assume the Generalized Ramanujan Conjecture (GRC) in order to apply techniques from the theory of multiplicative functions.
+Let $d\geq 3$ and $X\geq T^{\frac{d}{2}}(\log T)^{-A}$.
+A central step in the argument is to establish the second moment estimate: